 Final grades are reported at the end of every term, while midterm grades are reported for Fall and Spring Terms only.
 Midterm grades are reported for all undergraduate students.
 A student may view her midterm and final grades at my.converse.edu by entering her username and password.
 Advisers also can view their advisees grades via the faculty portal.
 The Office of the Registrar issues a transcript of a student's academic record only upon receiving a written, signed request from the student.
-Students may order transcripts via the student portal-my. converse.edu.
-The charge is \$10 per copy and a transcript will not be issued until all fees and fines are paid to the College.
+Students semester hours in the Jan Term, unless specifically exempted from this requirement by the appropriate dean.
+Any student who seeks such an exemption must submit a petition to this effect no later than three weeks prior to the beginning of the term.